There are many different types of anxiety disorder.

 - Eating or drinking in public

 You may be worried that you will do something or act in a way that is embarrassing.
-You might feel aware of the physical signs of your anxiety.
-This can include:
+You might feel aware of the physical signs of your anxiety, such as:

 - Shaky voice

-You may worry that others will notice this or judge you.
-You might find that you try to avoid certain situations.
-You might realise that your fears are excessive, but you find it difficult to control them.
+You may worry that others will notice or judge you and you might try to avoid certain situations.
+You may see that your fears aren’t logical , but it’s difficult to control them.

 A phobia is an overwhelming fear of an object, place, situation, feeling or animal.

-Phobias are stronger than fears.
-They develop when a person has increased feelings of danger about a situation or object.
-Someone with a phobia may arrange their daily routine to avoid the thing that’s causing them anxiety.
+Phobias are a more intense feeling than fear.
+They develop when a person has heightened feelings of danger towards a situation or object.
+Someone with a phobia may avoid the thing that’s causing them anxiety.

 Common examples of phobias include:

-- Animal phobias – Such spiders, snakes or rodents
+- Animals – Such spiders, snakes or rodents

-- Environmental phobias – Such as heights and germs
+- Environmental – Such as heights and germs

-- Situational phobias – Such as going to the dentist
+- Situational – Such as going to the dentist

-- Body phobias – Such as blood or being sick
+- Body – Such as blood or being sick

 Agoraphobia is a fear of being in situations where escape might be difficult.
 Or situations where help wouldn’t be available if things go wrong.
 This could be: